Covid-19 coronavirus: Michael Hill closing 9 stores globally, 3 in NZ, forecasts further closures

 • Michael Hill may spend A$25m on staff underpayments

+A spokesperson for the company today said from Australia: "We still have not quite covered all the staff involved and we're hoping to be able to redeploy the vast majority of them, so until we've done that we don't want to say where the stores are."

-In late March, "all 301 stores globally had temporarily suspended operations.
+Michael Hill Internationale said that in late March, "all 301 stores globally had temporarily suspended operations.
 We have been actively planning the reopening of our store network and great consideration has been placed on re-evaluating the store network, customer demographic, and store profitability.
 We are determined to open the right stores at the right time with the right inventory," the business said.

 From tomorrow, nearly 100 Australian stores and 25 New Zealand stores will be open.
 The rest of the Australian and New Zealand stores will progressively re-open over the coming month.
 Plans are underway to start gradually opening the Canadian stores from late this month, the business said.